rl0pez/XamarinForms-PrismDemo-DryIoc/README.md

 * Prism Navigation, Service
 * Starting point: Prism Template
 * Newtonsoft.json v9.0.1
-* ListView: show book list loaded from local JSON-file
+* ListView: book list loaded from local JSON-file
 * Show details of selected item
 * On Navigation: pass parameters from one page to the second